bjpop/varlap/README.md

 These features are computed for all reads overlapping the variant locus, and for those reads that contain only the reference and alt alleles.

-Snvly is also accompanied by some helpful auxilliary programs that can:
+Varlap is also accompanied by some helpful auxilliary programs that can:
 * Produce summary plots of the computed data.
 * Detect outliers in selected features in the data.